VoltDB/volt-monitoring/README.md

 For the dashboards to work properly, Grafana and Prometheus must agree on how frequently data is collected.
 Make sure the scrape interval setting in the Grafana configuration matches the scrape interval in Prometheus.

-## Applying the "cluster" Label
+## Applying the "namespace" Label

-In Kubernetes, the Operator adds the `cluster` label automatically.
+In Kubernetes, the Operator adds the `namespace` label automatically.
 If you are running VoltDB in another environment (or on bare metal) you must add the label as part of the Prometheus configuration.
 For example:

 ```
 global: